volab/IoT_EPS/_1_userDoc/source/softDev.rst

 WIFI Modes
 ==================

-In Json config file, it is configured with:
+In Json config file, it is configured with: "startInAPMode" value,

-"wifimode": "xxxx",

 No WiFi
 ==========
 Also called simpleManualMode

-When power on the powerStrip maintain power 1 (RED) bp...
+When power on (by the wall plug not by the power switch) the powerStrip, maintain power 1 (RED) bp...

-Power strip start in this mode independently of Json configured mode
+Power strip start in this mode independently of Json configured mode.

 4 Big color LED flasf 20 times in purple.

-xxxx don't care

-In this very simple poor mode, powerstrip works only in manual mode.
+In this very simple poor mode, powerstrip works only in manual mode with BP actions ON/OFF.

 SoftAP
 =========
-xxxx = softAP
+EPS starts in this mode when value of "startInAPMode" parameter is "ON".

 No acces to NTP server but all other functions work.

 After 20 false tries of station mode, power Strip automaticly switch in this mode

 Station
 =========
-xxxx = Station or client
+EPS starts in this mode when value of "startInAPMode" parameter is "OFF".

-The baset functionnal mode !
+The best functionnal mode !
+With full web interface and others functions.

 ==================
 WIFI LED behavior